All States/Nebraska/Omaha/General Contracting

 Permit Requirements

-Building permits required through City of Omaha Planning Department for structural work, additions, major renovations.
-Electrical and plumbing permits handled separately.
-Plan review required for most projects over $5,000.
+Building permits required through Omaha Planning Department for structural work, additions, major remodels.
+Electrical and plumbing permits handled separately through respective departments.
+Plan review times typically 2-3 weeks.

 §3